 The University Store is located on the ground floor of the University Center.
-The store enhances the collegiate experience through the sale of a variety of high quality goods and services at equitable prices to the students, faculty, staff and alumni of the university.
+The store enhances the collegiate experience through the sale of a variety of high-quality goods and services at equitable prices to the students, faculty, staff and alumni of the university.
 The primary function of the store is to provide the university community with course books, both new and used, and course supplies that support the academic mission.
 The faculty and store cooperate in the process of making course books available to students.
 Store profits go back to students to subsidize funding of student groups, sports teams and organization.

-The Store offers the following products: general books, educational-priced computer software, supplies, stationery, campus apparel, prerecorded media, greeting cards, glassware, class rings, and assorted imprinted items.
+The Store offers the following products: general books, educational-priced computer software, supplies, stationery, campus apparel, prerecorded media, greeting cards, glassware, class rings and assorted imprinted items.
 The store also offers the following services: shipping, fax, money orders, textbook reservation and special orders for clothing.
 Store hours, during the academic year while classes are in session, are Monday through Friday, 8 a.m. - 5 p.m. and Saturday, noon - 4 p.m.
+At the beginning of the semesters, the store is open additional evenings to better serve the students' needs.

 The University Store also operates a separate/connected Convenience Store that features snacks, sodas, juices, frozen microwaveable foods, health and beauty aids, cards and supplies.
 The entrance is on the university plaza near the bridge and is open Monday through Thursday, 7:30 a.m.-8 p.m., Friday, 7:30 a.m.-5 p.m. and Saturday and Sunday, noon -8 p.m.

-For further information, call 570-422-BOOK or visit www. esubookstore.com.
+For further information, call 570-422-BOOK or visit www.esubookstore.com.